jordanfray/gloo-elementAPI/README.md

 	var avatarURL = user.avatar();
 };
 ```
+Learn how you can use the `getUserObject()` helper function [HERE](https://github.com/jordanfray/gloo-elementAPI/wiki/helperFunctions.js)

 *There is also a `partner()` object that holds the same data for user's partner.*

 #### UserData() Object